Sxw88/script_collections/README.md

-# powershell_collections
+# script_collections
-A collection of useful powershell scripts
+A collection of useful scripts